freeCodeCamp/freeCodeCamp/curriculum/challenges/english/19-foundational-c-sharp-with-microsoft/add-logic-to-c-sharp-console-applications/iterate-through-a-code-block-using-the-for-statement-in-c-sharp.md

 ## --assignment--

-Complete the [Iterate Through a Code Block Using the `for` Statement in C#](https://learn.microsoft.com/training/modules/csharp-for/) module on Microsoft Learn.
+Complete the <a href="https://learn.microsoft.com/training/modules/csharp-for/" target="_blank" rel="noreferrer">Iterate Through a Code Block Using the `for` Statement in C#</a> module on Microsoft Learn.
 Then, answer the question below.

 ## --text--